pdenno/owl-db-tools/README.md

 # owl-db-tools - a library for reading OWL into a Datahike database

-This library uses clojure-wrapped [Apache Jena](https://jena.apache.org/) to read OWL ontologies into a [Datahike](https://datahike.io/) database.
+This library uses Clojure-wrapped [Apache Jena](https://jena.apache.org/) to read OWL ontologies into a [Datahike](https://datahike.io/) database.

 The library is still young, though its basic features have been tested.